priamoryki/priamoryki-bot/README.md

   * Yes, you can.
 Read more [here](#create-bot-instance-based-on-template).
 * I found an issue.
 How can I report it?
   * Create new issue [here](https://github.com/priamoryki/priamoryki-bot/issues).
+* I've deleted bot channel.
+What can I do to recreate it?
+  * Just tag the bot in any channel or kick and reinvite it to the server.